calbertsen/covafillr/README.md

 Note that the package needs to be compiled on Windows if JAGS 4.1.0 is not installed on the system in the default folder.

-The `R` package can be installed with
+The development version of covafillr can be installed with

 ``` r
 devtools::install_github("calbertsen/covafillr")